Royal Rumble (2022): Main event

 The main event was the men's Royal Rumble match for a men's world championship match at WrestleMania 38.
 AJ Styles and Intercontinental Champion Shinsuke Nakamura started the match.
 Austin Theory entered at #3, followed by Robert Roode, who was eliminated by Styles.
 Ridge Holland entered his first Royal Rumble match at #5, after which, Styles eliminated Nakamura.
 Montez Ford (#6) attempted to eliminate Theory, who prevented elimination.
 Afterwards, United States Champion Damian Priest entered at #7.
 Johnny Knoxville entered at #9 and went after Sami Zayn (#8).
 After Knoxville took a couple of finishers from other wrestlers, he was eliminated by Zayn, who was then eliminated by Styles.
 After Angelo Dawkins entered at #10, Omos entered at #11 and eliminated The Street Profits (Dawkins and Ford) and Priest before being eliminated by Styles, Theory, Raw Tag Team Champion Chad Gable (#13), Dominik Mysterio (#14), Ricochet (#12), and Holland.
 Happy Corbin (#15) managed to eliminate Ricochet before Dolph Ziggler entered at #16.
 Afterwards, Corbin performed a Deep Six on Dominik before eliminating him.
 Styles then eliminated Theory.
 After Styles eliminated Holland, Sheamus (#17) went right after Styles before Rick Boogs (#18) eliminated Gable.
 Corbin then teamed with Madcap Moss (#19) to eliminate Styles.
 After Riddle entered at #20, Corbin and Moss eliminated Boogs before Drew McIntyre made a surprise return from injury at #21 and eliminated Corbin and Moss as revenge for them injuring him a few weeks earlier.
 Kevin Owens (#22) had a showdown with McIntyre, with Owens getting the better of it before Rey Mysterio entered at #23.
 Rey almost eliminated Riddle, but was laid out with a Stunner by Owens.
 Kofi Kingston (#24) went for a springboard move, but was shoved off the top rope by Owens.
 Kingston attempted to land on the outside barricade, but both feet accidentally hit the floor, resulting in his elimination.
 The other half of the Raw Tag Team Champions, Otis (#25), dominated Ziggler, McIntyre, and Riddle before Big E entered at #26.
 In his first appearance since WrestleMania 37 the previous year, reggaeton singer Bad Bunny entered at #27 as a surprise entrant.
 Bad Bunny performed a Destroyer on Riddle before being sent over the top rope by Sheamus.
 Bad Bunny avoided a Brogue Kick attempt, causing Sheamus to be eliminated.
 After Rey performed a 619 on Ziggler, Bad Bunny eliminated Ziggler.
 Shane McMahon, also in his first appearance since WrestleMania 37, entered at #28 as a surprise entrant.
 At the same time, Otis eliminated Rey.
 Shane eliminated Owens before Randy Orton entered at #29.
 RK-Bro (Orton and Riddle) teamed up to eliminate Big E and Otis.
 Brock Lesnar then entered as the surprise #30 entrant and dominated everyone before eliminating Orton.
 Lesnar then performed an F-5 on Bad Bunny before eliminating him, bringing the final four to Lesnar, McIntyre, McMahon, and Riddle.
-Lesnar eliminated Riddle and McMahon before having a staredown with McIntyre, the same man who eliminated Lesnar in the men's Royal Rumble match two years earlier.
+Lesnar eliminated Riddle and McMahon before having a staredown with McIntyre, the same man who eliminated Lesnar in and won the men's Royal Rumble match two years earlier.
 The two traded blows, with Lesnar driving McIntyre in the corner.
 Lesnar attempted an F-5, but McIntyre countered and performed a Glasgow Kiss.
 McIntyre attempted a Claymore Kick, but Lesnar blocked and followed up with an F-5 over the top rope on McIntyre to win the match and earn a world championship match at WrestleMania 38, becoming the fourth person to win from the No. 30 spot (after The Undertaker in 2007, John Cena in 2008, and Triple H in 2016).
 This made Lesnar the ninth two-time Royal Rumble winner, his first win being in 2003.
 This also made him the first person to lose their world championship and then win the eponymous match in the same night.
 Among the other multi-time Royal Rumble winners, Lesnar also set a record for the longest time between Royal Rumble wins at 19 years.
 He also set the record for the least amount of time spent in the Royal Rumble before winning it.
 He was in the match for 2 minutes and 30 seconds, beating Edge's 2010 record by 5 minutes and 7 seconds.